-Protocol: Multiplex RT-PCR on Most Applied Biosystems Cyclers
+Protocol: Duplex RT-PCR on Most Applied Biosystems Cyclers

-This protocol is for use with the QuantiFast Multiplex RT-PCR Kit and TaqMan probes on any real-time cycler from Applied Biosystems except Applied Biosystems 7500 Real-Time PCR Systems.
-For further information, see "Passive reference dye", page 10, and Table 1, page 11.
+This protocol is for use with the QuantiFast Probe RT-PCR Plus Kit and TaqMan probes on any real-time cycler from Applied Biosystems except Applied Biosystems 7500 Real-Time PCR Systems and the ABI ViiA7.
+For further information, see "Passive reference dye", page 11.